boblund/jslogprog/Readme.md

 ### Methods
 `bindings.add(moreBindings)` Adds `moreBindings`, an object of variable bindings, e.g {X:'a', Y:2}, to this object's currentBindings property.
 Properties of duplicate keys in `moreBindings` overwrite those in currentBindings.

+## `assert(condition)`
+`assert` is called as part of unification. `condition` is a boolean that if false ends this, and all subsequent, unification by throwing a 'unification failed' error.

 ## `String`, `Number`, `Function`
 `String`, `Number` and `Function` prototypes are extended with `unify`, `rewrite` and `toAnswerString` methods to integrate these types with JSLogProg.